-Am I Eligible to go on the Transfer List?
+7.1 Am I Eligible to go on the Transfer List?

-- 1. If you are a tenant of Rochford District Council or a tenant of a partnership Housing Association operating within the district of Rochford Council, you may also apply to go onto the Transfer List.
-Tenants of other RSL's may go on to the Housing Register.
-The partnership Housing Associations in the District are:
+- 1. If you are a tenant of Rochford District Council or a tenant of a partnership Housing Association and live within the district of Rochford Council, you may also apply to go onto the Transfer List.
+Tenants of other Registered Social Landlords or tenants of the partnership Register Social Landlords living outside Rochford District Council may go on to the Housing Register.
+The partnership Housing Associations operating in the District are:

 - Springboard Housing Association

 - London and Quadrant Housing association

 - Plume Housing Association

 - Estuary Housing association

 - John Grooms Housing Association

 - Sanctuary Housing Association.

+- 2. If you or a member of your household, has been guilty of unacceptable behaviour serious enough to make you unsuitable to be tenant (i.e. a Possession Order could be obtained under the Housing Act 1985 s.84 if you are or were a secure tenant) and at the time of application you are still considered to be unsuitable, you will be ineligible for inclusion on the Transfer List.

-How Will the Council Assess my Application?
+7.2 How Will the Council Assess my Application?